The Brothers Bloom: Critical reception

 As of December 2020, review aggregate website Rotten Tomatoes reports a 68% approval rating, based on 156 reviews with an average rating of 6.20/10.
 The site's consensus stated that "Despite strong performances The Brothers Bloom ultimately does not fulfill its lofty ambitions."
 On Metacritic, the film was assigned a weighted average score of 55 out of 100 based on 26 reviews from mainstream critics, indicating "mixed or average reviews".

 Claudia Puig writing for USA Today stated that the film "has it all" with an "offbeat perspective" and "magical realism style that works exquisitely".
 She gave The Brothers Bloom a 3.5 out of 4 and wrote that it "is an often rapturous trot around the globe" but noted that the film "loses some steam in the final half hour."
 Robert Wilonsky thought that Johnson had "infused The Brothers Bloom with so much heart and beauty that one can and should easily overlook its discomfiting moments."
 Wilonsky suggested a second viewing of the film is "even more profound and touching".

-Roger Ebert commented how the film's "acting is a delight" but it was "too smug and pleased with itself".
-He continued by complaining that the film had "too many encores and curtain calls".
+Roger Ebert commented how the film's "acting is a delight", but criticized it for being "too smug and pleased with itself".
+He continued by complaining that the film had "too many encores and curtain calls", ultimately giving it a score of two and a half stars out of four.
 Robert Abele's review of The Brothers Bloom for the Los Angeles Times criticized Brody for over-moping and considered Ruffalo as "out of sorts" but thought Weisz's performance as "the best thing in the movie".
 Abele also thought Johnson used too many filmmaking quirks and when Johnson was not distracting the audience he had his actors doing it.